Find Cheap Homeowners Insurance Quotes in Your Area

 Make necessary repairs to your property

 Your policy may require you to make reasonable repairs right after an incident to protect the property from future damage.
-In fact, not making these necessary repairs could cause you to take on more expenses that your insurer won't cover.

 Fill out homeowners claims paperwork on time